crenteriam/crenteriam.github.oi/training/dynamic-documents/tables-latex.md

 [Up](#Contents)

-### Easier workflow
+### Workflow Best Practices

--table as separate file, and then use input. show some screens with this.
+- table as separate file, and then use input. show some screens with this.
 Also helps bc R and Stata will provide table as separate file.

 [Up](#Contents)